mesosphere/dcos-docs-site/pages/services/storage/cli-references/index.md

     }
 }
 ```
-The 'spec.labels' section lets you label the volume provider.
-Labels are not interpreted by DC/OS and it is up to you to ensure that they are meaningful.
+The 'spec.labels' section, allows you to label the volume provider.
+Labels are not interpreted by DC/OS and it is up to the user to ensure that they are meaningful.
 Labels consist of key-value pairs.
 The keys must be strings of 128 characters or fewer.
 The values must be strings of 128 characters or fewer.
 At maximum 64 labels can be defined although some plugins might further limit the number and format of labels.
 This field is optional.

+An example for labels:
-Example labels:
+labels:
 ```json
 {
     "name": "...",